School Nursing and Student Health

 MEDICATION INFORMATION FOR PARENTS

-- Necessary paperwork is completed by parent/guardian.
-(All medications forms can be obtained in the school office.)
+- Necessary paperwork is completed.
+(Medication authorization forms can be obtained in the office or on the district website.)

 - Adequate amount of medication is provided by the parent/guardian.